-- preparing annual monitoring plan of action and schedule, as described in RPA 131 of the National Marine Fisheries Service 2000 Biological Opinion - procuring data collection/transmission instruments - preparing and awarding equipment and service contracts - performing initial instrument installation and testing - setting up and removal of permanent monitoring installations, if requested - evaluate existing stations, as described in RPA 132 of the National Marine Fisheries Service 2000 Biological Opinion - collecting and transmitting TDG data to CROHMS - reviewing data for early detection of instrument malfunction - making periodic calibration, service and maintenance calls once every 2 weeks - providing emergency service calls as needed and/or when so notified - performing special TDG measurements, if needed - keeping records of instrument calibration and/or adjustments - retrieving, servicing, and storing instruments at the end of the season - providing final data corrections to the Division office - performing data analysis to establish/strengthen spill vs. TDG relationship - preparing an annual activity report - document and report QA/QC performance
+- preparing annual monitoring plan of action and schedule, as described in RPA 131 of the National Marine Fisheries Service 2000 Biological Opinion - procuring data collection/transmission instruments - preparing and awarding equipment and service contracts - · performing initial instrument installation and testing - setting up and removal of permanent monitoring installations, if requested - evaluate existing stations, as described in RPA 132 of the National Marine Fisheries Service 2000 Biological Opinion - collecting and transmitting TDG data to CWMS - reviewing data for early detection of instrument malfunction - making periodic calibration, service and maintenance calls once every 2 weeks - providing emergency service calls as needed and/or when so notified - performing special TDG measurements, if needed - keeping records of instrument calibration and/or adjustments - retrieving, servicing, and storing instruments at the end of the season - providing final data corrections to the Division office - performing data analysis to establish/strengthen spill vs. TDG relationship - preparing an annual activity report - document and report QA/QC performance

 All three Districts will also be responsible for (1) preparing an annual report on instrument performances, and (2) providing the necessary material including test and data analyses, charts, maps, etc. for incorporation in the Corps' Annual TDG Report, which will be finalized by the Division.
-Additional monitoring at selected locations may be required on an as needed basis and as possible based on available funding.
+Additional monitoring at selected locations may be required on an "as needed" and depending upon available funding.
 Dissemination of data to outside users will remain a Division responsibility to avoid duplication and uncoordinated service.

-Division's Functions.
+3.2 Division's Functions

 The Division will be responsible for overall coordination of the TDG monitoring program with the Districts, other State and Federal agencies and cooperating parties.
-The Leader of the Water Quality Team, CENWD--CM-WR-N, is the designated TDG Division Program Coordinator reporting through the chain of command through Chief, Reservoir Control Center and Chief, Water Management Division to Director, Engineering & Technical Services Directorate.
-The coordinator will be a member of, and consult as needed, with the NWD- Water Quality Team.
+The Leader of the Water Quality Team, CENWD-CM-WR-N, is the designated TDG Division Program Coordinator reporting through the chain of command through Chief, Reservoir Control Center and Chief, Water Management Division to the Director of Programs.

 The Division TDG Program Coordinator will provide overall guidance to District counterparts to ensure that the monitoring program is carried out in accordance with the plan outlined in this document, including close adherence to a general schedule and operating QA/QC protocols.
 The individual will be the main point of contact for all technical issues related to the TDG monitoring at Corps projects.
-The coordinator will refer problems of common regional interest to relevant forums such as the EPA/NMFS Water Quality Team (WQT) for peer review and open discussion.
+The coordinator will refer problems of common regional interest to relevant forums such as the Water Quality Team (WQT) for peer review and open discussion.
 The individual will facilitate final decision-making on technical issues based on all relevant input from interested parties.

-The Division TDG Program Coordinator will meet with District counterparts in February to discuss and firm up detailed implementation plan and schedule for the current year.
-Discussion will cover monitoring sites, equipment, data collection and transmission procedures, service and maintenance, budget, etc. A set of specific performance measures will be jointly prepared as a basis for reviewing and monitoring District performances.
+The Division TDG Program Coordinator will meet with District counterparts in late January or early February to discuss and firm up detailed implementation plan and schedule for the current year.
+Discussion will cover monitoring sites, equipment, data collection and transmission procedures, service and maintenance, budget, communication needs, etc. A set of specific performance measures will be jointly prepared as a basis for reviewing and monitoring District performances.
 A post-season review meeting will be held annually to provide a critique of the operations and identify areas needing changes and/or improvements.